 On to the details… (Click for larger photos)

-Here were my original sort of brainstorming ideas prior to the build:
+Here are my original brainstorming ideas prior to the build:

 A rough sketch of what I actually ended up doing:

 Cut a 2×4 to fit the length of the truck.
 Hold the 2×4 up inside the truck where you want it to sit, mark out where the canopy clamps are located, and any other possible obstructions (the bedliner was slightly raised near the wheel wells).

 Using a Skilsaw, notch out where the canopy clamps will sit, along with any other obstructions.
 The 2×4 where the canopy clamps sit were notched down to only one quarter of their original size.
 This has not been a problem in 52+ years.